top of page

 The verb 'niggle,' meaning to find fault or express dissatisfaction with small or trivial matters, has an intriguing etymology.
 It is believed to have originated from the Scandinavian languages, particularly the Old Norse word 'hnigla,' which means to fuss over minor details or to be overly critical.
 The 'gn' sound in the Old Norse term transformed into the 'gg' sound in English over time.
 The essence of the word captures the act of nitpicking or being excessively concerned with minor imperfections, making it a fitting term for those moments when one can't help but focus on trivial flaws.

-Quiz: Find the meaning of niggle
+Quiz: Find the meaning of the verb niggle:

 Try Again!